 - Operations Management in the Hospitality Industry

 Hospitality Management Study Tour to Granada, Spain

 The economy of Andalusia depends on the service sector, where most of the employment is directly related to tourism.
-In 2019, Andalusia hosted 32.5 million tourists, which places this Spanish region as one of the preferred destinations both for local and international visitors.
+In 2022, Andalusia hosted around 10 million tourists, which places this Spanish region as one of the preferred destinations both for local and international visitors.
 The GEMFM Hospitality Management Specialization includes a study tour to Granada.
 During this study trip, participants will take a 24-hours module on hospitality supply chain management.